engyasin/2026/_posts/2026-04-27-speeding-up-rl.md

 # Additional JAX Libraries

-To avoid reinventing the wheel when writting JAX programs wanting, it is useful to explore open-source clean JAX projects for Reinforcement Learning or Environment Simulation, that can be imported and edited as needed.
+To avoid reinventing the wheel when writing JAX programs, it is useful to explore open-source clean JAX projects for Reinforcement Learning or Environment Simulation, that can be imported and edited as needed.

 ## Brax